-- (1) Amounts in this column represent our allocable share of the salary and other benefits paid to Mr. Levine through our Manager and reimbursed by us to our Manager based upon an agreed upon percentage.
-It also includes \$40,000 paid to Mr. Levine by our mortgage subsidiary, Aurora Financial Group, Inc. for acting as its president.
-This amount is not reimbursed by our Manager. - (2) On June 14, 2017, (a) Mr. Lown was granted 7,500 LTIP Units, (b) Mr. Levine was granted 5,000 LTIP Units, and (c) Mr. Evans was granted 4,500 LTIPs.
-These LTIP Units were granted pursuant to our 2013 Equity Incentive Plan and vest ratably over a three-year period beginning on the one year anniversary of the respective grant date.
-With respect to the LTIP Unit awards, the dollar amounts indicated in the table under "Stock Awards" are the aggregate grant date fair value of the awards computed in accordance with FASB ASC Topic 718.
-For additional information regarding the valuation of LTIP Units, see Note 6 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2017.
+(2) On June 13, 2018, (a) Mr. Lown was granted 8,500 LTIP Units, (b) Mr. Levine was granted 5,750 LTIP Units, and (c) Mr. Evans was granted 5,250 LTIP Units.
+These LTIP Units were granted pursuant to our 2013 Plan and vest ratably over a three-year period beginning on the one-year anniversary of the grant date.
+With respect to the LTIP Units, the dollar amounts indicated in the table under "Stock Awards" represent the aggregate grant date fair value of the awards computed in accordance with FASB ASC Topic 718, disregarding estimated forfeitures.
+For additional information regarding the valuation of LTIP Units, see Note 6 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018.